Jeffrey Epstein: Early life

-Epstein attended local public schools, first attending Public School 188, and then Mark Twain Junior High School nearby.
 In 1967, Epstein attended the National Music Camp at the Interlochen Center for the Arts.
-He began playing the piano when he was five.
+He began playing the piano when he was five, and was regarded as a talented musician by friends.
 He graduated in 1969 from Lafayette High School at age 16, having skipped two grades.
-Later that year, he attended classes at Cooper Union until he changed colleges in 1971.
-From September 1971, he attended the Courant Institute of Mathematical Sciences at New York University, but left without receiving a degree in June 1974.
+Later that year, he attended advanced math classes at Cooper Union until he changed colleges in 1971.
+From September 1971, he attended the Courant Institute of Mathematical Sciences at New York University, where he studied mathematical physiology, but left without receiving a degree in June 1974.

 Career

-Teaching
+Private school teacher (1974–1976)

-Epstein started working in September 1974 as a physics and mathematics teacher for teens at the Dalton School on the Upper East Side of Manhattan.
+At age 21, Epstein started working in September 1974 as a physics and mathematics teacher for teens at the Dalton School on the Upper East Side of Manhattan.
 Donald Barr, who served as the headmaster until June 1974, was known to have made several unconventional recruitments at the time, although it is unclear whether he had a direct role in hiring Epstein.
 Three months after Barr's departure, Epstein began to teach at the school, despite his lack of credentials.

-Epstein allegedly showed inappropriate behavior toward underage students at the time.
-He became acquainted with Alan Greenberg, the chief executive officer of Bear Stearns, whose son and daughter were attending the school.
+Epstein allegedly showed inappropriate behavior toward underage female students at the time, paying them constant attention, and even showing up at a party where young people were drinking, according to a former student.
+Other former students also often saw him flirting with female students.
+Eventually, Epstein became acquainted with Alan Greenberg, the chief executive officer of Bear Stearns, whose son and daughter were attending the school.
 Greenberg's daughter, Lynne Koeppel, pointed to a parent-teacher conference where Epstein influenced another Dalton parent into advocating for him to Greenberg.
-In June 1976, after Epstein was dismissed from Dalton for "poor performance", Greenberg offered him a job at Bear Stearns.
+In June 1976, after Epstein was dismissed from Dalton for "poor performance," Greenberg offered him a job at Bear Stearns.

-Banking
+Bear Stearns (1976–1981)

 Epstein joined Bear Stearns in 1976 as a low-level junior assistant to a floor trader.
 He swiftly moved up to become an options trader, working in the special products division, and then advised the bank's wealthiest clients, such as Seagram president Edgar Bronfman, on tax mitigation strategies.
 Jimmy Cayne, the bank's later chief executive officer, praised Epstein's skill with wealthy clients and complex products.
 In 1980, four years after joining Bear Stearns, Epstein became a limited partner.

-In 1981, Epstein was asked to leave Bear Stearns for, according to his sworn testimony, being guilty of a "Reg D violation".
+In 1981, Epstein was asked to leave Bear Stearns for, according to his sworn testimony, being guilty of a "Reg D violation."
 Even though Epstein departed abruptly, he remained close to Cayne and Greenberg and was a client of Bear Stearns until its collapse in 2008.